jackkershaw/my-coding-progress/src/progress.md

 - 20 May: 3 hour Vital Signs
 - 22 May: 2 hour Vital Signs sticker, 1.5 hours writing blog post.
 - 23 May: 1 hour coding test prep
-- 24 May: 5.5 hour Right to City website,
+- 24 May: 5.5 hour Right to City website, 1.75 hour coding test.
+- 25 May: 2.5 hour Right to City website

 ## Codewars Profile